 But a trip to the doctor for preventive care sometimes comes

 with surprise costs.

 To help you avoid those unpleasant surprises, we'll explain how

-recommend that's not free.
+recommend that's not considered preventive care.

 What's included when it comes to preventive services?